Maha M. Abdel-Kader, M.D.

 Her vast experience with chronic and severe mental health issues helps her connect within the therapeutic relationship with clients, ages 6-60, who span diverse socio- and economic backgrounds.

-Jennifer Wall comes to Potomac Psychological Center from Loudoun County Mental Health where she specialized in treating substance abuse disorders in adolescents and adults.
+Jennifer Evans comes to Potomac Psychological Center from Loudoun County Mental Health where she specialized in treating substance abuse disorders in adolescents and adults.
 She received her Bachelor’s of Science in Psychology from James Madison University and her Master’s of Education in Counseling from Virginia Polytechnic Institute.
 Jennifer is a Virginia Licensed Professional Counselor who has worked with adolescents and adults in inpatient, outpatient, residential and community mental health settings.

 Jennifer offers individual, family, and couples therapy and utilizes a cognitive-behavioral approach in working with mood and anxiety disorders, substance abuse related issues, and behavioral concerns.

 Resident in Counseling